PierfrancescoSoffritti/library-sample-app-template/README.md

 **If not set**, the title section of the Toolbar will be empty.

 ### Constants.HOMEPAGE_URL
 A `String` containing the URL of your porject's homepage.
-Could be custom website or your README file.
+Could be a custom website or your README file.

 ```kotlin
 intent.putExtra(Constants.HOMEPAGE_URL.name, "https://yourhomepage.com")